odoo/documentation/crm/reporting/review.rst

 important metrics in order to know how they are performing and better organize their daily work.

-Within the Odoo CRM module, every team member has access to a personalized and individual dashboard with a real-time overview of:
+Within the Twenty20 CRM module, every team member has access to a personalized and individual dashboard with a real-time overview of:

 -   Top priorities: they instantly see their scheduled meetings and